 It can.
-That's an agreement from the World Trade Organization in their latest report on the topic of blockchain.
+That's the view of the World Trade Organization in their latest report on the topic of blockchain.
 Blockchain, which without doubt has more applications beyond cryptocurrencies, has the potential to open new opportunities in trade through innovation, enhance process efficiency and lower costs in international trade.
-It can also help to implement WTO Trade Facilitation Agreement (TFA), facilitate business-to-government (B2G) and government-to-government (G2G) processes at the national level according to WTO.
+It can also help to implement the WTO Trade Facilitation Agreement (TFA), facilitate business-to-government (B2G) and government-to-government (G2G) processes at the national level according to WTO.

 IBM, which tested blockchain for digitizing shipping, says the technology could save up to 15 per cent of the cost of international maritime transport.
 The technology could also save shipping carriers about US$ 38 billion per year.

 The report provides a discussion of the critical issues any government or organization would want to consider when planning blockchain implementation.

 The report says that if the blockchain projects being developed succeed, the technology could become the future of trade infrastructure and biggest disruptor to the shipping industry and to international trade since invention of the container.
 Already, many startups have launched and/or are working on projects that are providing for "quicker, easier and cheaper cross-border payments" and are "putting pressure on well-established financial institutions to rethink the way they have been doing business."

 The authors do not see blockchain providing for a "complete overhaul" of the traditional financial landscape as per the vision of “Satoshi Nakamoto” but say it is likely that the blockchain tech will make the traditional financial institutional stronger because obviously, even if the technology was successful, these institutions would be making move to adopt.
 Of course, Satoshi Nakamoto's view related to cryptocurrency as a replacement of fiat.
 So many banks are considering blockchain for facilitating cross-border payments and other services.